marifyo/fggcosha/_posts/2015-04-02-membership-dues-reminder.md

 It's that time of year again.
 Here's our reminder to pay your annual membership fees by April 15th.

 <br>
 Payment plans are available.
-Contact [Chinwe Onyekwelu Abaelu](mailto:chinwe.onyekwelu@fggconitsha.com) for options.
+Contact [the Financial Secretary](mailto:chinwe.onyekwelu@fggconitsha.com) for options.

 <br>
 As always, you are the strength of this chapter.